Book Now

 • Breathing and yoga: Finally, practice long breathing and yoga.
 Long breathing will help you calm down when you get overstressed due to excitement.
 Likewise, yoga will help you stretch and manage muscle cramps after a long day of walk.

+Our guides are trained to lead trekkers.
+They are certified in remote survival, first aid, rock climbing, and other essential skills.
+Likewise, our guides are experts and know the Annapurna Circuit trail deeply.
 Likewise, porters take away the load of your trekking gear and essentials from you.
 They carry duffel bags of trekkers during the trek.
 It helps them make money and sustain their family, and trekkers get to walk freely.

 Benefits of booking the Annapurna Circuit trek from Pokhara with Outfitter Himalaya